 What stuns me the most about our current culture is that no matter how far we’ve come as women, and we’ve come damn far, we still have so much further to go.
 That this is still happening so rampantly in every corner of the world is indicative of how much “less than” we’ve been made to feel.
 Who decided that?
 Who decided that we are beneath anyone else?
 This particular issue goes back to the beginning of time so the question is rhetorical of course but it angers me that anyone is made to feel less than by another human being.
 And what in their lives caused them to feel like it’s okay to do it?
 How incredibly sad that it generally spans generations of their own abuse.
 It’s completely normal to most abusers to do what they are doing because it’s what they were taught.
 It does not make it right but they simply don’t know any better.
 Their lack of self worth runs so deep that they have to make everyone around them feel even less than they do themselves.
 They have to have control and yet, they are so out of control on so many levels it boggles the mind.

 If there is one good thing to come out of the travesty of the 2016 Presidential election it’s that we have found our voices.
 Women, minorities, everyone who has been pushed down in our society are speaking up for the good of humanity.
 For a year now I’ve been trying to find something good about it, anything good, and for me, this is it.
 We will no longer sit back and be made to feel “less than” as women, as human beings.
 We will speak up and disallow sexual harassment, intimidation and abuse.
 We will report every single instance and we will help our sisters and brothers who have been abused.
 We will listen without judgement, support and stand by them for the long haul.
 We will believe them until and unless proven otherwise.
 We will educate our children on the subject and we will educate our brothers, husbands, friends and family who don’t know any better that it is not okay, ever.
 Not ever.
-We will look for the political candidates, regardless of party, that uphold and respect not just women but humanity as a whole and if we choose wrongly, we will vote them out.
+We will look for the political candidates that uphold and respect not just women but humanity as a whole and if we choose wrongly, we will vote them out.
 We will make sure that they are held to the highest standard because when we do that, we are also holding ourselves to that same standard.
 When change comes, and it always does, it can propel you forward or sink you.
 For the women I know, the 2016 Presidential election changed us forever.
 It moved us forward in a way that can only be described as monumental.
 We will never again be “less than”.
 We will never again be complicit.
 We will never again be silent.